-Silverwood County Park is located in the Town of Albion on the far southeastern edge of Dane County.
+Silverwood County Park is a 294-acre park located in the Town of Albion on the far southeastern edge of Dane County.
 The park is within the Glacial Heritage Area which links a series of parks, preserves, natural areas, and other conservation lands together to provide outdoor recreation and preserve wildlife and water resources.

 The property, named after the Silverwood Family, was donated to Dane County in 2001 by Irene Silverwood after it had been in the Silverwood family since 1870.
-The Park is approximately 300 acres and is a mix of agricultural fields, woodland, and Rice Lake shoreline.
+The Park is a mix of agricultural fields, woodland, and Rice Lake shoreline.
 Pursuant to the wishes of Mrs. Silverwood, the Park was leased out for agricultural production for the first several years of County ownership and therefore park planning and development did not begin until 2013.
-Currently, the park facilities are under development.
-A rustic lake access site has been developed on Sweet Lake and a boat portage has been established to access Rice Lake.
-Hiking trails are under construction and should be open late in 2016.
-A portable toilet is usually available at the parking area off of the Silver Lane entrance.
+There is a rustic lake access site on Sweet Lake and an established boat portage to access Rice Lake.
+Hiking and equestrian trails border agricultural fields and explore the woodlands.
+A portable toilet is available at the parking area off of the Silver Lane entrance.
+Limited canoe/kayak storage is available at the park on a first come, first-served basis.

 Paleo Indians inhabited the Koshkonong area as many as 12,000 years ago arriving after the glaciers left.
 The indigenous people hunted and collected food, often returning to the same locations seasonally.
 They lived in semi-permanent villages, used the bow and arrow, and made and used pottery.
 These native peoples were mound builders; the nearby Lake Koshkonong area once had 23 effigy mound groups, composed of about 500 individual mounds, dated as early as 2500 B.C.